-People overspend on groceries all the time.
-They buy things they don't need and ignore anything on sale that isn't their regular brand.
-It is all very unnecessary when with just a little bit of prior planning they can not only save money, but improve the quality of what they buy.
-In this article, we're looking at ways to save money when you hit the shops for your groceries.
+The general population overspend on groceries all the time.
+They purchase items that they do not need and are ignorant of sale items that are not members of their usual preferred brands.
+The waste and over expenditure is completely unnecessary when with just a little time dedicated to pre-planning a shopping list can not only save money, but perhaps improve the quality of your purchases.
+In this article, we are exploring the ways to save money when you hit the shops for your weekly grocery shopping.

 Buy in Bulk

 If you really want to save money on your food bill, think about buying bulk.
 Supermarkets often offer a variety of deals such as buy one get one free or buy two and get second half price, on a whole range of both perishable items and toiletries.
 Personally I use Costco which costs £33.60 for an individual pass, or £15 card per year for their online store only to save money buying in bulk.
 Over the last year, I have saved 50% on my toiletries and cleaning equipment just by buying in bulk.